Internal medicine

 Treat partners simultaneously

-To prevent "ping-pong infection," where you are reinfected by a treated partner, it is important for partners to undergo testing and treatment simultaneously.
+To prevent "ping-pong infection" where a treated individual is reinfected by an untreated partner, it is crucial for partners to undergo testing and treatment simultaneously.
 Our clinic can also examine and treat partners.

 • Chlamydia/Gonorrhea: Cure confirmation test recommended 4-6 weeks after treatment completion